anoop-b/FlagShip-k6-loadtesting/README.md

 The above results are as observed on the end devices (browser on a laptop/k6).

-## Other considerations

-- The above observations also include the latency between the test machine and the nearest cloudflare edge location.
+The above observations also include the latency between the test machine and the nearest cloudflare edge location.
 To calculate the latency at the edge itself, the worker returns the calculated latency as seen by the worker during the runtime.

+## For future considerations

 - What is the imapact of Cloudflare workers smart placement consfiguration on the latency?